r1k0/kigen/README.rst

 Portage systems kernel boot options
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-KIGen's linuxrc is the same as Genkernel's one except a couple of lines (bug using splash and luks for silent splash)
+KIGen's linuxrc is the same as Genkernel's one except a couple of lines (bug using splash and luks for silent splash).
 Some GRUB examples of kernel command line boot options.
 ::
  - LUKS